-The deadline to register for Commencement and have your name in the printed Commencement program is April 27.
+Please register early so that you are able to purchase regalia well in advance.
 The last date to register for Commencement participation is June 1.
 If your plans change and you are unable to attend the ceremony, please return to MyOSU and cancel your attendance confirmation.
 Should you decide not to attend Commencement but are eligible to receive your diploma, you may pick up your diploma at the Registrar’s Office beginning June 18 at noon.
-To have your diploma mailed, go to oregonstate.edu/registrar/forms, complete and submit the Diploma Mailing Request form.
+To have your diploma mailed, complete and submit the Diploma Mailing Request form.

 The Grad Fair will be held from 10 a.m. to 4 p.m. on April 16-17 in the OSU Beaver Store.
 This is your opportunity to get information about the ceremony and make contact with the OSU Alumni Association.
 You can also buy your cap and gown, class ring and commencement announcements.
-Visit osubeaverstore.com/graduationcenter for additional information.
+Visit the graduation center for additional information.

 Undergraduate Candidates: Review your graduation audit in MyDegrees to check that you are on track meet graduation requirements in the term you have applied for graduation.
 Contact your advisor should you have questions.